EWI stands at the forefront of advanced NDE techniques.

 EWI applies state-of-the-art equipment, innovative methods, and advanced mathematical modeling to facilitate inspection and assessment of complex materials and components.

-EWI’s Nondestructive Evaluation (NDE) group designs and performs inspections for a broad range of applications.
-We use manual and automated inspections, custom equipment designs, and mathematical modelling, to tackle the most challenging inspection problems.
-In addition to evaluating welds, we inspect bulk materials and components.
+EWI’s Nondestructive Evaluation (NDE) group designs and develops inspection technology for a broad range of applications.
+We use manual and automated inspections, custom equipment designs, and mathematical modeling to tackle the most challenging inspection problems.
+In addition to weld evaluation, we develop procedures to inspect bulk materials and components.
 We continually update our capabilities to include state-of-the-art NDE techniques and work closely with EWI’s other technology groups to assure the highest standards of quality.

 DEVELOPING INSPECTION PROCEDURE AND INSPECTING oxygen- free copper conductors used to upgrade the National Spherical Torus Experiment (NSTX), a magnetic fusion devise used to study spherical plasmas at the Princeton Plasma Physics Lab (PPPL).